 IV.
 President’s Report

 a.
-Apparel Feedback: families are happy, some kids want to order/missed order, missing one set of joggers (not sure what happened and whether the mistake is on our end or Badger Sporting good.
+Apparel Feedback: families are happy, some kids want to order/missed order, missing one set of joggers (not sure what happened and whether the mistake is on our end or Badger Sporting Goods.
 Positive feedback received

 b.
 Poster Distribution: Seniors will distribute.
 Joel has posters and will distribute to the seniors.
-Matt Van de Sandy delivered to Ford's Gym
+Matt Van de Sande delivered to Ford's Gym

 Hand out posters at youth night.
 Distribute to restaurants and taverns.
 Bring tape!

 Idea: Create a "Best Practice" manual.
 Steps to get poster made - contacts/costs.
 Make a binder to pass along.
 Bylaws/ mission statements.
 Apparel information.
+Poster.
+Website.
+Banquet.
+Subs.
+Concessions, etc…

-Google drive has last year’s documents for example last year's banquet invite - ask Dan Purtell how to set this up on the new Web Site.
+Google drive has last year’s documents.
+For example last year's banquet invite - ask Dan Purtell how to set this up on the new Web Site.

 V. Vice President’s Report: Dan Absent